Valdorff/rp-thoughts/2023_11_rapid_research_incubator/direct_capture.md

 ## The general idea
 - Split up ETH commission to a component that goes to NOs and a component that goes to RPL stakers
-  - Split up the RPL component per token
+  - Weight the RPL component per staked token
   - Note that RPL staking doesn't require minipools.
 This is technically the case now, but there's no reason to do it this way.
 - The RPL component will get split up using the same method as RPL inflation rewards
 - Remove the requirement of staking RPL in order to make minipools